 Prior to the restructure that created the Faculty of Biology, Medicine and Health in August 2016, the Faculty of Life Sciences and all of the Schools and Institutes at the Faculty of Medical and Human Sciences held an Athena SWAN award.

-These include Bronze awards for the Schools of Dentistry, Medicine, and Nursing, Midwifery and Social Work, and Silver awards for the Faculty of Life Sciences, Manchester Pharmacy School and the School of Psychological Sciences.
+These include Silver awards for the Faculty of Life Sciences, Manchester Medical School, Manchester Pharmacy School and the School of Psychological Sciences, as well as Bronze awards for the Schools of Dentistry, and Nursing, Midwifery and Social Work.

 The new Faculty continues to work towards meeting the Athena SWAN Charter.